pip-services/pip-services-docs/content/en/python/expressions/_index.md

 no_list: true
 weight: 30
 description: >
-    Tokenizers, parsers and expression calculators for Pip.Services in Python
+    Tokenizers, parsers and expression calculators for Pip.Services in Python.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
     It provides syntax and lexical analyzers, and an expression calculator optimized for repeated calculations.